×

 When we asked people living in San Ignacio about club and activities where newcomers can meet others, they responded:

 "Expats living in San Ignacio often join clubs and activities such as the San Ignacio Expat Club, which meets regularly to discuss local events and activities.
 Expats can also join the San Ignacio Rotary Club, which organizes community service projects and social events.
 Other activities that expats can join include yoga classes, book clubs, and hiking groups.
 Expats can also meet people by attending local festivals and events, such as the San Ignacio Carnival or the San Ignacio Farmers Market.
-Additionally, expats can meet people by attending church services, volunteering at local charities, or joining a local sports team," commented one expat who made the move to San Ignacio.
+Additionally, expats can meet people by attending church services, volunteering at local charities, or joining a local sports team," said one expat in San Ignacio.

 GeoBlue